DevExpress/devextreme-documentation/concepts/05 UI Components/DataGrid/15 Columns/00 Overview.md

 Columns represent sets of data values that have the same type.
-To configure columns, assign an array of objects to the [columns](/api-reference/10%20UI%20Widgets/dxDataGrid/1%20Configuration/columns '/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columns/') option.
+To configure columns, assign an array of objects to the [columns](/api-reference/10%20UI%20Widgets/dxDataGrid/1%20Configuration/columns '/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columns/') property.
 Each object in it configures a single column.
 If a column does not need to be customized, this array may include the name of the field that provides data for this column.

 ---
 ##### jQuery